hamid-kamalpour/jsdbcore/README.md

 	};

-	modelTree.dbcriteria.addCondition ({name: 'Orange Tree'}); // Add a condition.
+	modelTree.dbcriteria.addCondition ( { name: 'Orange Tree' } ); // Add a condition passing the attribute to search and the value.

 	modelTree.findAllByCriteria(); // Find by the criteria conditions.

 </pre>

 Simple, isn't ?.
-Aditionally you have a lot of options like a SQL 'LIKE' statemant, inside objects search and others features.
+Aditionally you have a lot of options like a SQL 'LIKE' statement, inside objects search and others features.

 ## Documentation